Oliver-Lai-123/churn-prediction/README.md

 ## 🎯 Project Overview

 Predicting customer churn for a telecom company using machine learning to identify high-risk customers and optimize retention campaigns.
-This end-to-end project demonstrates the complete data science workflow from data cleaning to business recommendations.
+This project demonstrates the  data science workflow from data cleaning to business recommendations.

 ## 📈 Key Results